Finding the Right Direction: Collecting ESSER Data in Idaho

 No More of the Same

-The review and revision of the Montana Board of Public Education’s administrative rules is required by law every five years.
-This year’s effort is driven by an urgency to make more wide-ranging changes, especially to educator licensure and teacher preparation.
+Montana Office of Public Instruction's Sharyl Allen explains the need to review and revise the Montana Board of Public Education’s administrative rules and looks at what's driving the state's effort to make more wide-ranging changes, especially to educator licensure and teacher preparation.

 A monthly digest for state education agency staff, highlighting research and resources supporting state priorities.